By News Team

-With a greater number of high-profile tournaments being staged each year, coupled with competitors who hail from each of the seven continents, it can now be described as a global sport and the vast number of betting opportunities reflects its recent growth.
+With a greater number of high-profile tournaments being staged each year, coupled with competitors who hail from all over the world, it can now be described as a global sport and the vast number of betting opportunities reflects its recent growth.
 We take a detailed look at betting on snooker with William Hill.

-Handicap betting – Handicap betting gives the underdog a head-start (+1.5 frames) or implements a handicap to the favourite (-1.5 frames).
-This is a good way of increasing the odds and if the underdog stays within two frames of their opponent or the favourite wins comfortably by two or more frames, this bet will land.
+Handicap betting – Handicap betting can be used to give the underdog a head-start (+1.5 frames) or apply a handicap to the favourite (-1.5 frames).
+This is a good way of increasing the odds and if the underdog stays within two frames of their opponent or the favourite wins comfortably by two or more frames, this bet will be a winning one.
 The handicap will differ depending on the ability of the players involved and/or the format of the competition.

 Antepost betting – Antepost betting is extremely popular on major tournaments such as the World Championship, the Masters and the UK Open.
 This requires selecting the eventual winner of the competition, although each-way betting does allow players to reach the final and still secure a return for backers.
 Big prices are regularly available in these markets and choosing players with previous form at the venue is always advised.

 There are hundreds of live sporting events available on a daily basis with William Hill and snooker is extremely popular with in-play bettors.
 There are plenty of markets still available once the match is underway, including the possibility of betting on which player will win the next frame and the correct score for the upcoming mini-session.
 Due to the speed of play during top competitions, snooker is one of the top sports for live betting due to the constantly fluctuating odds and the possibility of quick turnarounds.